Astro Shaw

-Astro Shaw Sdn Bhd is a Malaysian film studio.

-Astro Shaw has produced films for the local and regional market and is pursuing expansion into international film investments.
+Astro Shaw Sdn Bhd (stylised as astro SHAW) is a Malaysian film studio that has produced films for the local and regional markets and is pursuing expansion into international film investments.
 It also provides a marketing and distribution services for theatrical and non-theatrical release in Malaysia and abroad.

-Astro Shaw has produced 7 of the top 10 highest grossing local films of all time in Malaysia.
-Astro Shaw's production Hantu Kak Limah shattered the record of Malaysia's box office being the first local film to achieve a box office collection of over RM30 million.
-In 2018, Astro Shaw achieved a box office collection of over RM100 million with the combination of successful films such as Dukun, Paskal, Hantu Kak Limah and Polis Evo 2.
+Astro Shaw has produced 5 of the top 10 highest grossing local films of all time in Malaysia.
+Astro Shaw's production Hantu Kak Limah was the first local film to achieve a box office collection of over RM30 million.
+In 2018, Astro Shaw achieved a box office collection of over RM100 million with the combination of films such as Dukun, Paskal, Hantu Kak Limah and Polis Evo 2.

 Astro Shaw distributed and marketed the 2019 kids animation film BoBoiBoy Movie 2.
+After 3 years, Astro Shaw co-produced Mechamato Movie which earned over RM35 million in Malaysia.

 History

 Astro Shaw and Tayangan Unggul

-Established in 1996 under the Astro Shaw and Tayangan Unggul brand, its initial focus was to enhance the film industry in Malaysia through high quality production and compelling storytelling.
-Astro Shaw produced its first film Nafas Cinta in 1998.
-The movie starred Awie and received a great reception when released in cinemas.
-Nafas Cinta paved the way for Astro Shaw to expand its film production efforts and since 2001, Astro Shaw has released over 80 films.

-In 2010, Astro Shaw further expanded its reach by producing its first Chinese language film Woohoo.
+Established in 1996 under the Astro Shaw and Tayangan Unggul brand, Astro Shaw produced its first film Nafas Cinta in 1998.
+The movie starred Awie and was well-received.
+That film's success allowed Astro Shaw to expand its film production efforts and since 2001, Astro Shaw has released over 80 films.
+In 2010, Astro Shaw produced its first Chinese language film Woohoo.
 Since, Astro Shaw has release 5 more Chinese language films including The Journey.

 In 2014, Maindhan became Astro Shaw's first Tamil-language Malaysian film.
 The film had a limited release on 9 August 2014 in Malaysia, Singapore, and Tamil Nadu.
 It emerged as the highest grossing locally produced Tamil film of all time before being beaten by Vedigundu Pasangge in 2018 which was co-produced by Astro Shaw.